gladyspatricia/gladyspatricia/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🏢 I’m currently working part time as Laboratory Assistant
-- 🌱 I’m currently learning ...
+- 🔥 I’m currently learning data science
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: linkedin.com/in/gladyspatricia/
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->